 In Spain, before ESG matters became a trend in the M&A market, traditional deal documentation already foresaw a general representation (compliance with laws), the aim of which was to cover these matters.
 However, the current context demands specific representations covering such aspects and ensuring particular commitments from the seller within its liability regime.

-Security for payments
+Deal term summary for 2022 Security for payments